darioghilardi/dotfiles/README.md

 Saturn is the machine running as NAS.

-To reinstall the system from scratch, use the Nixos minimal installer from a USB key, boot the system *in UEFI mode*.
+To reinstall the system from scratch, use the Nixos minimal installer from a USB key, boot the system *in UEFI mode* (select the UEFI entry of the USB key from BIOS).
 Then run the provisioning script from a remote machine:

 ```